fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-ii.md

 Mira blinked once, then shifted her gaze to Miguel.

-“You come out here a lot,” she said.
-Her voice was quiet but sharp, like a needle pulled through fabric.
+“You come out here a lot,” she said, voice sharp as a needle through cloth.

 Miguel turned, startled.
-“I like the quiet.”

-She tilted her head.
-“Most people here don’t.”

-“Maybe I’m different,” he said.

-“You are,” she replied.
-“You look people in the eyes.”

-Anna’s skin prickled.

-Mira stepped forward, holding out the cup.
-“For your husband.
-To ease the nerves.
-Belen made it.”
+She didn’t smile.
+Her eyes lingered on his grip at the gate.

+“Strong hands,” she said softly.
+“Kind hands.”
+She held out a small clay cup.
+“Belen made this.
+For your nerves.”

-Anna didn’t move to take it.
+Neither Anna nor Miguel moved to take it.

-“I can leave it here,” Mira said, and set it gently on the post.
-She turned to go, then paused.
+Mira set it gently on the post.
+Her gaze never left Miguel.

-Her eyes fixed on Miguel’s hands where they gripped the gate.
-“Strong hands.
-Kind hands.”

-A beat of silence.

 “I hope you fight,” she added, almost like a blessing — or a dare.